 Occasionally teachers like to use special items in their classrooms.
 In the event they might ask for students to purchase certain notebooks, etc., this is a suggestion and not a requirement.
 Having the school supplies your child needs for their class will prepare them to start the year strong.
-Current suggested supply lists can be foundhere.
+Supply lists may be found online by clincking HERE.